getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 This should always be placed **after** the Twig-structure, also ideally in the [Asset Manager](/themes/asset-manager).

 ### Dynamically style one or more pages
+You can style different posts/pages in your Grav site by two methods:
+1. If you are using the AntiMatter theme, you can use the existing `body_classes` header property to set your custom CSS class for that page
-You can dynamically style different pages/posts in your Grav site (independent of template file assignment) by customizing a Theme's Twig file to apply a CSS class passed as a variable in a page's FrontMatter.
+2. If you are using a theme not based on AntiMatter, you can customize a Theme's Twig file to apply a CSS class passed as a variable in a page's header property

-For example, in a theme's `blog_item.html.twig` file you could add a class to the display of page content, such as:
+For example, in your theme's `base.html.twig` file or a more specific template such as `page.html.twig` file you could add a class to the display of page content, such as:

 ```
 <div class="{{ page.header.cssclass }}">